uber/react-vis/docs/markdown/markseries.md

 A callback function which is triggered each time when the mouse pointer gets close to some X value.
 Callback is triggered with two arguments. `value` is the data point, `info` object has following properties:
 - `innerX` is the left position of the value;
 - `index` is the index of the data point in the array of data;
 - `event` is the event object.

+#### onNearestXY (optional)
+Type: `function(value, info)`
+A callback function which is triggered on mousemove and returns the closest point vased on the voronoi layout.
+Callback is triggered with two arguments. `value` is the data point, `info` object has following properties:
+- `innerX` is the horizontal position of the value;
+- `innerY` is the vertical position of the value;
+- `index` is the index of the data point in the array of data;
+- `event` is the event object.